Marikina River: Typhoon Vamco/Ulysses

 During the passage of Typhoon Vamco in the Philippines between November 11 to 12, 2020, the Marikina River surpassed the water levels reached by Typhoon Ketsana in 2009, which brought massive rainfall and caused severe flooding.
 As of 11:00 PHT the river's water level had risen to 22 m, submerging most parts of the city in flood waters, according to the Marikina Public Information Office.

 Typhoon Gaemi/Carina and Southwest Monsoon rains

 On July 24, 2024, several areas in Luzon were affected by the heavy rains caused by the strengthening of Typhoon Gaemi and the enhancement of the southwest monsoon.
 Initial forecasters said that Typhoon Gaemi would not make landfall in the country but moisture from the storm would be drawn into the southwest monsoon and bring heavy rainfall and strong winds to the archipelago.
 The Marikina River issued its third and highest alarm after it rose to 18.4 meters (60.4 ft).
 At 14:03 PHT (22:03 UTC) of the same day, the river increased to 20.6 meters (67.6 ft), which exceeded the limit of 20 meters compared to Typhoon Ketsana of 21.5 meters (70.5 ft) according to Marikina Disaster Risk Reduction and Management Office.

+As a result of widespread flooding driven by Gaemi and the southwest monsoon, many provinces as well as Metro Manila were placed under a state of calamity.
+It also led to similar comparisons with Ketsana, which also devastated Metro Manila.